Palestine (region): Classical antiquity

-Model of the Second Temple in Jerusalem, after being rebuilt by Herod.
-It was destroyed by the Romans in 70 CE during the First Jewish-Roman War.
+Michael Avi-Yonah's depiction of the Second Temple in the Holyland Model of Jerusalem.
+The Second Temple was built under Herod and destroyed by the Romans in 70 CE during the First Jewish-Roman War.

 In the first and second centuries CE, the province of Judea became the site of two large-scale Jewish revolts against Rome.
 During the First Jewish-Roman War, which lasted from 66 to 73 CE, the Romans razed Jerusalem and destroyed the Second Temple.
 In Masada, Jewish zealots reportedly preferred to commit suicide than endure Roman captivity.
 In 132 CE, another Jewish rebellion erupted.
 The Bar Kokhba revolt took three years to put down, incurred massive costs on both the Romans and the Jews, and desolated much of Judea.
 The center of Jewish life in Palestine moved to the Galilee.
 After the revolt, the Romans enacted a few punitive measures, including restrictions on Jewish religion and practice, and forbade Jews from inhabiting the area surrounding Jerusalem.
 The city was rebuilt as a Roman colony called Aelia Capitolina.
 Around this time, the Roman authorities renamed the province of Judaea as Syria Palaestina.
 Some scholars contend that this was intended to sever the symbolic and historical connection between the Jewish people and the land.
 Other interpretations have also been proposed.

 Between 259 and 272, the region fell under the rule of Odaenathus as King of the Palmyrene Empire.
 Following the victory of Christian emperor Constantine in the Civil wars of the Tetrarchy, the Christianization of the Roman Empire began, and in 326, Constantine's mother Saint Helena visited Jerusalem and began the construction of churches and shrines.
 Palestine became a center of Christianity, attracting numerous monks and religious scholars.
 The Samaritan Revolts during this period caused their near extinction.
 In 614 CE, Palestine was annexed by another Persian dynasty; the Sassanids, until returning to Byzantine control in 628 CE.